x123/kdy-iss/docs/kdy-safety.md

 # Man Overboard (MOB)

+In the event of a Man Overboard (MOB), we use the mnemonic *SPHERES* to help remember the steps.

-- Shout "Man Overboard!" so that everyone is aware of the situation.
+- S - Shout - Shout "Man Overboard!" so that everyone is aware of the situation.
+- P - Point - Assign a person to point at the casualty and maintain constant visual contact.
+This person should never take their eyes off of the casualty in the water.
+- H - Heave to (Munich manoevre) - This will slow the boat and give you time to assess the situation and act accordingly.
-- Throw the floating horseshoe lifering to the casualty, even if they have a lifejacket.
+- E - Equipment thrown (Danbuoy, ring, lifeline) - Throw the floating horseshoe lifering to the casualty, even if they have a lifejacket.
 It will serve as a datum, a method of floatation, and may assist with hauling the casualty onboard.
-- Assign a person to point at the casualty and maintain constant visual contact.
-This person should never take their eyes off of the casualty in the water.
-- The skipper will use the VHF or delegate the crew to use VHF to inform the other KDY boats or indeed to call for assistance on VHF 16, as appropriate.
+- R - Radio (& ropework) - The skipper will use the VHF or delegate the crew to use VHF to inform the other KDY boats or indeed to call for assistance on VHF 16, as appropriate.
+Tidy any ropes and prepare ropes that will be needed for recovery.
+- E - Engine - Start the engine (if so equipped)
+- S - Sails - (center the mainsail & furl, drop, luff, or use the headsail)

-- The skipper will decide the appropriate manoeuvre to position the yacht alongside the casualty to recover them.
+The skipper will decide the appropriate manoeuvre to position the yacht alongside the casualty to recover them and the crew will recover the casualty.
-- The crew will recover the casualty, taking care not to get into the water.

 !!!
 Warning
     If there is *any* doubt about a swift or safe recovery, call for assistance on VHF 16.

+    An urgency message (to begin with the signal PAN-PAN) indicates that the station making it has a very urgent message to transmit concerning the safety of a ship or person.
+It may be prudent to use a PAN-PAN to let stations in the vicinity know that a person is in the water and that you are attempting recovery.

-The Maritime SAR Convention defines the distress phase as *"a situation wherein there is reasonable certainty that a person, a vessel or other craft is threatened by grave and imminent danger and requires immediate assistance"*.
+    The distress phase (to begin with MAYDAY) is *"a situation wherein there is reasonable certainty that a person, a vessel or other craft is threatened by grave and imminent danger and requires immediate assistance"*.

-    __A man overboard at sea in anything but the calmest conditions or warmest waters is *almost always* at least an urgency, and quite possibly a distress situation.__
+    __A man overboard at sea in anything but the calmest conditions or warmest waters is *almost always* at least an urgency (to notify nearby stations of the situation), and if a swift and safe recovery is in doubt, possibly a distress situation.__

 # Cold Water Survival Times